maninak/eslint-config/CONTRIBUTING.md

 ## Supporting the project

 Beyond code, a sustaining way to contribute is [sponsoring on Liberapay](https://liberapay.com/maninak/donate).
-Recurring micro-donations help keep this other projects actively maintained.
+Recurring micro-donations help keep this and other projects actively maintained.